Hindutva boycott of Hindi cinema

-Several boycotts have been started against Hindi films by Hindu nationalists in recent years, with the term Urduwood being used to characterise the Hindi-language Bollywood film industry as a Muslim-dominated, anti-Hindu industry which favours the use of Urdu over Hindi.
+In recent years in India, several boycotts have been organized by advocates of Hindutva against Hindi-language films.
+Some of the boycotters are using the pejorative neologism "Urduwood" to characterise the Hindi-language Bollywood film industry as a Muslim-dominated, anti-Hindu industry, which would favour Urdu language over Hindi.

 History

-Bollywood has historically had many Muslims involved in the production of its movies, with some of the most popular film stars being Muslim, especially the Khans of Bollywood and many of the lyricists and songwriters infusing Urdu into the scripts; Urdu, which is heavily influenced by Middle Eastern languages such as Persian and Arabic, is generally associated with Muslims (see Hindi-Urdu controversy) Allegations about Bollywood portraying Hindus & Hinduism in negative light in the name of secularism in films like PK (2014) have emerged following the victory of the Hindu nationalist Bharatiya Janata Party in 2014.
+Bollywood has historically had many Muslims involved in the production of its movies, with some of the most popular film stars being Muslim, especially the Khans of Bollywood and many of the lyricists and songwriters infusing Urdu into the scripts; Urdu, which is heavily influenced by Middle Eastern languages such as Persian and Arabic, is generally associated with Muslims (see Hindi-Urdu controversy).
+Allegations about Bollywood portraying Hindus and Hinduism in negative light in the name of secularism in films like PK (2014) have emerged following the victory of the Hindu nationalist Bharatiya Janata Party in 2014.

 Names

-Along with Urduwood, related terms that are used are Khanwood (referring to the dominance in Bollywood of actors with the common South Asian Muslim last name Khan), Jihadwood, and Dawood-wood.
+Along with "Urduwood", related terms that are used are "Khanwood" (referring to the prominence in Bollywood of actors with the common South Asian Muslim last name Khan), "Jihadwood", and "Dawood-wood".